 Ribbon to tie the crackers

-How to make homemade Christmas Crackers that pop, with a Christmas Cracker Template
+How to make homemade Christmas Crackers that pop with a Christmas Cracker Template

 Secure the snap to the inside of the cracker with a little tape at each end of the cracker.

-Place double-sided sticky tape along the centre and each end of the top of the scored edge(Not the tab end)
+Now place double-sided sticky tape along the centre and each end of the top of the scored edge(Not the tab end)

 Roll the cracker around a rolling-pin, being careful to tuck the tabs in and stick the edges down.